liv-iz/itinerary_extractor/README.md

 - **Instant Google Maps Integration**: Turn your extracted list into a multi-stop Google Maps route with a single click.
 - **Copy to Clipboard**: Easily copy the clean, formatted list for use in your favorite notes app or travel planner.
 - **Secure & Private**: Your API key is stored securely in your browser's local storage and is never shared.
 The extension only reads page content when you tell it to.
+-   **Secure & Private**: The extension only reads page content when you tell it to.
+No API key is required from the user, and all communication with the backend is encrypted.

 ## Installation